sangwal/twig/README.md

 # Introduction

-This file is information about twig.py, which generates teacherwise timetable from classwise timetable in an Excel workbook.
+This file is information about `twig.py`, which generates teacherwise timetable from classwise timetable in an Excel workbook.

 # Getting the sources

-Source for `twig.py` can be downloaded from https://github.com/sangwal/twig.
+Source for `twig.py` can be downloaded from [here https://github.com/sangwal/twig](https://github.com/sangwal/twig).
 A sample timetable in MS Excel xlsx format can also be downloaded.
 Please note that you should not change the format of the classwise timetable; otherwise, `twig.py` may not understand what is going on in the timetable.

 # Setting up Environment